Lemoncode/svelte-workshop/07-unit-testing/README.md

 npm run test
 ```

-- Hurra !
+- Hurray!
 We got a new error! :-@: _Error: Invalid Chai property: toBeInTheDocument_

 We are using Jest matchers not chai, we need to add some extra config
 to get this working.